BasalGang/cogsci.dk/content/docs/reinforced-learning/videos.md

 # <br> Religion

 <b> Michael Persinger - The God Helmet </b>
-https://www.youtube.com/watch?v=_O_aGlm9QjU
+A short and dramatic video on the God Helmet experiment, where brain stimulation can cause religious experiences.
+Note that these results have since been subject of much controversy. https://www.youtube.com/watch?v=_O_aGlm9QjU

 <b> Jordan Peterson - Biblical Lecture Series </b>